sharonytlau/blog/content/blog/2021-11-19-my-first-blog/index.md

 ---
-title: "Starting my own blog and ..."
+title: "MY VERY FIRST BLOG POST"
 date: "2021-11-20"
 description: "📯📯 A brief intro"
 ---

-You are at my first post ❕❕ Exciting, huh?
+Halo friend!
+You are at my first post!!
+Exciting, huh?
 After tutorials, debugging, tutorials, debugging, debugging, debugging... in the last two days, THIS SITE IS ACTUALLY RUNNING!
 Big shout out to [the Gatsby team](https://www.gatsbyjs.com/about/) and the awesome developer community.
 Yay!! 🙌

 <span class='inline-text-larger-font'>About this blog. </span> I plan to make posts while I'm self-learning stuff (mostly computer science and programming).
 The content might be just notes or lists of things I find useful.
 Kind of a public record of my learning progress, but I wish it'd also be helpful for you in some way.